5 stars

 • Self-employed: A person who works for themselves as a business owner and rarely hires people outside their family members.
 While many are business owners, they typically carry out employee responsibilities.

 • Entrepreneur: A person who organizes and operates a business or businesses, taking on greater than normal financial risks to do so.
-They hire employees other than their family members to carry out the activities of the business.
+They hire employees other than their family members to carry out the business activities.

 Important: Work experience gained as a self-employed person or as an entrepreneur does not qualify for experience in the Canadian Experience Class of Express Entry.

-2. Eligibility Rules: temporary nature of intent became the new focus of the C11 application
+2. Eligibility Rules: The temporary nature of intent became the new focus of the C11 application

 The IRCC made it clear that for this program, a self-employed person or an entrepreneur must include evidence that the work in Canada is of a temporary or seasonal nature and that they have plans to leave Canada within a specified period of time.